gatsbyjs/will-it-generate/README.md

 willit --use-pregenerated-data --level=1 --type="mdx"
 ```

-This fetches pre-generated data from the repo instead of generating on the fly
+This fetches pre-generated data from the repo instead of generating on the fly. num-pages works if there's a corresponding pregenerated data-set for the number set.
+See ./src/data/articles/ for available pregenerated datasets

 <!-- commandsstop -->